Create your best hormone health with East Asian medicine (a guide).

 What it can look like: feeling tired, groggy, brain fog, lack of motivation, sensitivity to cold, tired after meals, bloating, gas, loose stools, undigested food in stool, water retention, poor circulation, low libido, may experience low back or knee pain

-The tongue is usually swollen, pale, and wet, may have scallops on the sides
+The tongue is usually swollen, pale, and wet, scalloped

-When it comes to your cycle, you may experience: some can experience heavy periods, the blood may be pale and watery, may have low progesterone levels, low temperatures, short luteal phase, temperature drops in luteal phase, can experience a greater risk of miscarriage
+When it comes to your cycle, you may experience: some can experience heavy periods, the blood may be pale and watery, may have low progesterone levels, low temperatures, a short luteal phase, temperature drops in the luteal phase, and a greater risk of miscarriage

 What you can do: